 All participants must register!
 Participant registration allows for fair and balanced assignment of individuals to SGM groups.
 As well, Program Coordinators and Facilitators need up-to-date registration information to effectively manage and support the program.

 The Fall Open Enrollment period is the “main enrollment” time for UUFA members and friends – whether new to the program or returning – to register for the coming year.
 For 2017-2018, Fall enrollment will be August 13th-August 27th.

 The Mid-Winter Open Enrollment period provides an opportunities for participation to newcomers to UUFA, as well as current UUFA members and friends who missed the Fall Open Enrollment period.
 Here, newcomers sign up in January to join a group in February, and complete the SGM year which runs through May or August, depending on the wishes of the group.
 Mid-Winter Enrollment is not for those already settled in a group who wish to move to another.
-Mid-year enrollment will run the last two weeks in January, 2018.
+Mid-year enrollment will run two weeks in January, 2018.

 ARE GROUP MEMBERS EXPECTED TO CHANGE GROUPS FROM YEAR TO YEAR?

 There are considerable advantages to switching groups.
 There also are reasons why some participants enjoy the option of staying with the same group from one year to the next.
 At UUFA, we allow participants to make that decision for themselves.
 In assigning groups, the primary challenge is to find a healthy number of group members able to meet on a given day of the week, at a given time.
 Nobody is assured they will be assigned to their first choice, but we try to accommodate preferences.

 1) you can register online here during the enrollment period

 2) For paper registration form, please contact SGM coordinator listed below.